Mahek-ds-22/3Dsolarsystem_frontend/README.md

 No installation required!
 Just open the `index.html` file in a modern web browser.

-## How to Use

-1. Open `index.html` in your browser
-2. Use your mouse to:
-   - Left click and drag to rotate the view
-   - Right click and drag to pan
-   - Scroll to zoom in/out
-3. Adjust planet speeds using the sliders
-4. Use the control buttons to:
-   - Pause/Resume the animation
-   - Reset the camera view
-   - Toggle dark/light mode

 ## Technologies Used

 - Three.js for 3D rendering